 Alzheimer’s is a progressive, irreversible brain disorder that affects memory and thinking [2].
 It’s a form of dementia, or cognitive decline, and is the most common form of cognitive decline among older adults.

-Damage begins in the hippocampus, an area of the brain which plays an essential role in forming memories.
+Damage begins in the hippocampus, an area of the brain that plays an essential role in forming memories.
 Alzheimer’s results in the death of neurons in the brain—which are responsible for transmitting information from the rest of the body to the brain, and vice versa.
 This progressive neuron death will eventually affect every aspect of a person’s life [3].

 As the disease progresses, other areas of the brain become damaged as well, and a person will lose their ability to do much of anything and eventually die [4].
+Worldwide, an estimated 50 million people live with Alzheimer’s disease and dementia [5].

 Signs of Alzheimer’s to Watch Out for